GluuFederation/docs-ce-prod/docs/source/user-management/scim2.md

 ## API Protection
 The SCIM API should never be anonymously accessed.
 However, the standard itself doesn't define a mechanism to prevent unauthorized requests to endpoints.
 There are just a few guidelines for authentication and authorization in section 2 of [RFC 7644](https://tools.ietf.org/html/rfc7644).

 In the Gluu Server, the default protection mechanism for SCIM APIs is [UMA](#scim-protected-by-uma), a profile of [OAuth 2.0](http://tools.ietf.org/html/rfc6749).
 UMA offers a secure, standardized approach for controlling access to web resources like SCIM.
-Gluu also provides a "Test Mode" whcih reduces complexity in order to provide a quick and easy way to start interacting with your service and learning about SCIM.
+Gluu also provides a "Test Mode" which reduces complexity in order to provide a quick and easy way to start interacting with your service and learning about SCIM.

 ### Protection using UMA